 How to design a bathroom

-Much like planning a kitchen, you can get the ball rolling by analysing how you use your current room, noting what works and what doesn’t, then drawing up a wish list that takes into account all potential users, their individual needs and imagining how these might change in the future.
+Much like planning a kitchen, you can get the ball rolling by analyzing how you use your current room, noting what works and what doesn’t, then drawing up a wish list that takes into account all potential users, their individual needs and imagining how these might change in the future.

 For instance a family bathroom will usually require a bath, hardwearing and splash proof surfaces while an en suite can afford to be a bit more luxe.

 A good bathroom layout will depend on many factors, such as, the function of the bathroom, the size, who will be using the bathroom, and how often.
 Let's start with the design effects a good bathroom layout can create: